So you’ve heard of kombucha, and want to try making your own?

-- A SCOBY.
-(Also called the mother, mushroom, etc… SCOBY stands for symbiotic colony of bacteria and yeast.
-I’m just going to call it a -lowercase- scoby because otherwise it feels like I’m yelling) You can get one from a hippie friend, or buy one online or at various health food stores.
+- A scoby.
+(Also called the kombucha mother, mushroom, etc… SCOBY stands for symbiotic colony of bacteria and yeast) You can get one from a hippie friend, or buy one online or at various health food stores.
 See below for how to make your own scoby!

 - Bottles if you want to store them individually or do a second fermentation.
 You can buy some (plain bottles or grolsch bottles like these work great) Or just save some old kombucha bottles!
 I’ve got loads from my favorite brand.

-* Note- another way to get a scoby is to buy a plain, unflavored bottle of kombucha- then make your tea according to the instructions below, but only make a cup or so.
-Add the ready-made kombucha, cover with a washcloth and rubber band and let sit for a few days out of direct sunlight, and a thin scoby should start forming!
-If it doesn’t show up within 3 weeks, toss your batch and start over.
-Note that it will take longer for your first batch to be ready with this method if you start with a tiny new scoby like this- up to a month.
+If a small scoby doesn’t show up within 3 weeks, toss your batch and start over.
+Note that it will take longer for your first batch of kombucha to be ready with this method if you start making kombucha with a tiny new scoby like this- up to a month.